adedayojs/urlshortner/README.md

 The server part of this system is already designed and exposes a set of REST endpoints via the `/api` route and a GraphQL endpoint.

 The client has also been setup to consume graphql if you chose to use that instead.

+- Contributors are also welcomed to edit this service